cds-snc/notification-documentation/src/en/callbacks.md

 - a text message or email you’ve sent is delivered or fails
 - your service receives a text message

+You'll need to provide a bearer token, for security.
+We'll add this to the authorisation header of the callback request.

 ## Set up callbacks

 You must provide: